It’s never too early or late to learn how to run a successful business.

 You’ve started a company with the intent of attracting a customer, and customers are your reason for existing.
 The business owners that know how to succeed in small business know the importance of prioritizing sales from the very beginning.

 Even if your brand is not entirely developed, start selling.
-It doesn’t matter if your website, brochures, and product are all perfect if you can’t make the sale.
-What does matter is whether or not you have leads.
+Without sales, it doesn’t matter if your website, brochures and product are all perfect.
+What does matter is whether you have leads.

-And speaking of leads, how do you get them?
+Speaking of leads, how do you get them?
 How do you convert them into sales and make sure they return?
-With a marketing and sales funnel system that anyone that works for you can use.
+You need a marketing and sales funnel system that anyone that works for you can use.
 It doesn’t have to be extravagant, but it needs to exist.

-Small companies that stick around do so because they know how to build a successful business based on marketing.
+Successful small businesses stick around because they know how to build a productive marketing strategy.
 They also know that you can effectively advertise your business on any budget.

 Since marketing is essential, set up a marketing strategy that will be part of your business plan as soon as possible.
 How you will attract and retain customers is a question you can start to ask even before going into business.

 To market effectively, you’ll need to define your target market and its purchasing habits.
-You’ll also need to understand where your product or service fits into the market.
+You also will need to understand where your product or service fits into the market.

 Successful small businesses embrace digital marketing, so take their lead and make sure to create a website and email list, and start working on your social media presence.

-Those company owners that survive know that excellent customer service is a huge part of how to run a successful business.
-Your first job is to create something the customer wants, but you should give them something beyond the product.
-Your customer wants to feel valued.
+Owners who survive know that excellent customer service is a huge part of how to run a successful business.
+Your first job is to create something customers want, but you should give them something beyond the product.
+Your customers want to feel valued too.

-Even if you’re not the cheapest option, excellent customer service will make customers come back, so train your staff to provide top-notch excellent service.
+Even if you aren’t the lowest-cost option, excellent customer service will make customers come back, so train your staff to provide top-notch service.

 How would it be possible to run a successful small business without the right people?
 If your business plan is the pilot, your employees are the flight crew.
 Much like the plane couldn’t fly without the flight crew, your business can’t flourish without the right employees.

 Small business success depends on assembling a team that will help you achieve your operational goals.
-First, make sure that you are hiring to cover all of your operational needs.
+First, make sure that you’re hiring to cover all of your operational needs.

 Aside from making sure to cover every position, it’s critical that your new hires are a good fit for the company culture and that they can form part of a cohesive team.
-A cohesive team—people with complementary strengths that balance one another—is one part of what makes a business successful.
+People with complementary strengths who balance one another is one part of what makes a business successful.

 As the old saying goes, people leave managers, not companies.

-Your team is one of your most valuable assets.
+Remember, your team is one of your most valuable assets.
 Once you’ve invested time and energy in hiring them, treat them well.
 Keep in mind, high turnover isn’t good for workforce morale, and it stunts company growth.

 That’s right.
 Successful small business owners know that iron sharpens iron.
-They’re not intimidated by the competition because they know that having competition shows there’s a market for their product or the problem they’re trying to solve.
+They aren’t intimidated by the competition because they know that having competition shows there’s a market for their product or the problem they’re trying to solve.

 Simply studying your competition is not enough, however.
 Once you see what’s working (or not working), adjust your business strategy accordingly.

-Running a successful business means being able to adapt to all types of changes—changes in customers, technology, and those competitors we just mentioned.
+Running a successful business means being able to adapt to all types of changes — changes in customers, technology and competition.

 Don’t shy away from new technology.
 It’s easier to adapt little by little as technology becomes mainstream rather than implementing a huge change several years down the road.

 Success often depends on not being married to one’s product.
 Monitor your customer’s needs.
-If they change, so should you, so don’t be afraid to modify your product and pricing models.
+If they change, so should you.
+Don’t be afraid to modify your product and pricing models.

 As you can see, there’s no one recipe for success.
 Small business success is dependent upon your ability to manage many elements and look for ways to continually improve.
 It’s all about staying ahead of the curve.

-Fortunately, there are many resources out there and things you can do to grow to grow your small business fast.
-But remember, when it comes to building your business, slow and steady wins the race.
+Fortunately, there are many resources out there and things you can do to grow your small business fast.
+But remember, when it comes to building your company, slow and steady wins the race.